Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 # 13. Outlook Web
 If the currently logged in user has configured his personal mailbox in Outlook, the default signature for new emails is configured in Outlook Web automatically.

-If the default signature for new mails matches the one used for replies and forwarded mail, this is also set in Outlook.
+If the default signature for new mails matches the one used for replies and forwarded e-mail, this is also set in Outlook.

 If different signatures for new and reply/forward are set, only the new signature is copied to Outlook Web.